Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect of College Education on Wages

-In our analysis, the outcome $Y$ is the hourly wage (in US dollar) at age $30$, and the treatment $D=0$ if the person did not received any college education, and $D=1$ if the person was enrolled at a college at some time, including graduates.
-A covariates $X$ used for propensity score estimation, we consider the same background variables as in \cite{heckman2018returns}: race, region of residence in 1979, urban status in 1979, broken home, age in 1979, number of siblings, family income in 1979, education (highest grade completed) of father and mother, scores from the Armed Services Vocational Aptitude Battery (ASVAB) test, GPAs from 9th grade core subjects (language, math, science and social science).
-This leads to $23$ covariates in total as some of the background variables are categorical.
-We remove the samples with missing values, leading to a data set with $n=805$ samples among which $432$ went to college.
-The number of samples treated individuals with $D=1$ and non-treated individuals with $D=1$ are thus fairly balanced.
+The outcome $Y$ is the hourly wage (in US dollar) at age $30$, and the treatment $D$ equals $0$ if the person did not receive any college education, and $1$ otherwise.
+For the covariates $X$ used for propensity score estimation, we follow \cite{heckman2018returns} and consider race, region of residence in 1979, urban status in 1979, broken home statue, age in 1979, number of siblings, family income in 1979, education (highest grade completed) of father and mother, scores from the Armed Services Vocational Aptitude Battery (ASVAB) test, and GPAs from 9th grade core subjects (language, math, science and social science).
+This leads to $19$ covariates in total as some of the variables are categorical.
+We omit samples with missing values, leading to a data set with $n=805$ samples, among which $432$ $(53.7\%)$ went to college.
+In this data set, the 0.99, 0.995, 0.997 and 0.999 quantiles of hourly wage are 50.47, 60.72, 85.50 and 154.73 US dollar, respectively.

-We follow a similar approach as \cite{firpo2007efficient} for propensity score estimation, where the leave-one-out cross-validation is used for stepwise selection of higher-order polynomial terms for the approximation of the log-odds ratio.
-In particular, we start from a linear model and first consider squared terms, then interactions between two variables are added at a time.
-Since there are $23$ covariates, we refrain from selecting third-order terms.
-We use the same estimated propensity scores for all methods.
-To select the tuning parameter $k$ for our method, we use the common approach of plotting the estimated QTE versus $k$ and choosing $k$ from the first stable region \citep[e.g.,][]{resnick2007heavy}.
-The corresponding plot in Figure~\ref{fig:college_extremal_qte} shows that for all four quantile indices, the first stable region is roughly the interval $[25, 50]$, and so we choose $k=35$ for our method.